O site Study Australia está de cara nova! O conteúdo traduzido estará disponível em breve

 There are clear benefits to TNE:

-These are all types of TNE that include studies offered by two education providers, usually in different countries (for example, your home country and Australia).
+These types of TNE include studies offered by two education providers, usually in different countries (for example, your home country and Australia).

-These programs enable you to enrol with two providers, and may even allow you to graduate with a qualification from both under a multiple degree or ‘joint degree’ program.
-You will usually study for a certain time with each provider.
+These programs allow you to graduate with a qualification from both education providers.
+This is called a multiple degree or ‘joint degree’ program.
+You will usually study for a specific time with each provider.
 Studies completed with one provider will be recognised by the other.

 These programs provide opportunities to experience different cultures, languages, academic systems and teaching methods.
-They also provide a broader perspective on your studies and prepare you for work in different countries and cultures.
+They also offer a broader perspective on your studies and prepare you for work in other countries and cultures.

 Great reasons to take a summer school course or a study tour include:

-You can find more information about summer school and study tours by speaking with individual Australian education providers, or your local education provider.
+You can find more information about summer school and study tours by contacting Australian education providers or your local education provider directly.